shravanasati/hydra/README.md

 In case the `lang` argument is not provided, hydra falls back to the `default-lang` configuration.

 *hydra* currently supports only python, go and web-frontend for project creation.
-But, as new versions are published, support for more languages/frameworks will be added.
+But, as new versions are released, support for more languages/frameworks will be added.

 ### version